9 steps to buy a car online

 The bottom line

-Buying a car online or doing most of the legwork online before visiting a dealer can save you time and money.
-Using the abundance of information available on the internet to your advantage can also eliminate much of the stress from negotiating a price for your new car.
+Buying a car online — or doing most of the legwork online before visiting a dealer — can save you time and money.
+Check up on current rates, view local and national inventory, compare current vehicle prices and prepare yourself for negotiation.
+Using the abundance of information available on the internet to your advantage can eliminate much of the stress from getting a new car.